wurmlab/SBC361-programming-in-R/practical2.md

 substring(dna_string, seq(1, 4, by = 3), seq(3, 6, by = 3))
 ```

 Once you have created the function, see if you can modify the function to work for a sequence with any number of characters.
-Tip: you can use `nchar()` to create a variable such as `num.characters`.
+Tip: you can use `nchar()` to create a variable such as `num_characters`.

 #### Q17 (Bonus question).
 Write a function to obtain the reverse-complement of a DNA sequence.